Step 1: Making Friends

 Step 2: Keeping Track of the Game Cycle

 - The game refreshes events depending on the number of hours that passed.
-The guide will use Australian Eastern Standard time as reference, since Pocket Camp has only been released in Australia so far.
+The guide will use Australian Eastern Standard time as reference, since Pocket Camp was initially released in Australia.

 - Every 24 hours, the Shovelstrike Quarry will reset, letting you call help from friends again.